farTooOld/Level_DOB_Telescope/README.md

 # Level_DOB_Telescope
 A Level For Levelness of Telescope (primarily used for DOB's)

 Code is set for 0.5 Deg's Accuracy.
 Code reflects Calibration of the specific MPU-6050 being used (each 6050 can be different).
 If inaccurate, User will need to learn how to Calibrate the MPU-6050 and tweak the code (search YouTube, Internet).
 If accuracy is Not far-off, you can use Shim's (paper/etc) under appropriate edge to compensate (it's much easier than Calibrating, especially for Non Geek's).

 The Circuit is simple and does not require a Schematic.
 The version shown uses a PCB that I CNC-Milled but, you can use a BreadBoard or ProtoBoard-PCB... that's up to you.

-The PCB-Graphic is all you need to gain the info for making a Schematic, if desired.
+The PCB-Graphic is all you need to gain the info for Wiring it and/or making a Schematic, if desired.

 If the LED's are too Bright, increase the Resistor Values as needed.
 The LED's are Recessed below the Lid.
 If you want them High, then don't cut their leg's short - just ensure the Lid still fits or, enlarge the Holes... (or, ask me to do it...)